Healthy BMI Range: BMI Chart for Men and Women

 What to Do With Your BMI Result

 A BMI in the healthy range (18.5–24.9) is a good general indicator but not a complete health assessment.
-Pair it with waist circumference (a strong independent predictor of metabolic risk), blood pressure, cholesterol, blood glucose, and physical activity level for a more complete picture.
+Pair it with waist circumference, blood pressure, cholesterol, blood glucose, and physical activity level for a more complete picture.
 A BMI outside the healthy range is a prompt to discuss options with a healthcare provider — not a diagnosis in itself.

 Calculate Your BMI Free